BlueHotDog/buff/server/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## To start your GRPC server:

+  * Follow steps to run Phoenix
+  * Start GRPC server with `mix grpc.server`

+Now you can access your GRPC server at `localhost:50051`

 ## Learn more